mliew21396/remote-work-u2/week-6/3-playlist/README.md

 ## Learning Competencies
 - Implement a basic Ruby class and identify when to use instance variables
-- Translate a user story into driver code and solutions
-- Translate driver test code into a class structure using object-oriented design
+- Translate driver code into a class structure using object-oriented design

 ## Summary
 Review the Driver Code included in the [solution](my_solution.rb) file and consider the following: